A Pitt County school board member is running for the Board of Commissioners, citing a need for more financial support for teachers.

 Flanagan said the county increase was enough to fund a 6 percent teacher pay supplement for a quarter of the school year.

-The District C seat is currently held by veteran County Commissioner Beth Ward.
+District C is currently held by veteran County Commissioner Beth Ward.

-Others who filed at noon today included Don Rhodes, husband to Pitt County Clerk of Court Sara Beth Fulford Rhodes, who filed as a candidate for Board of Education District 4, the seat that Flanagan currently holds.
+Several early filers included candidates for the Pitt County Board of Education.
+Don Rhodes, husband to Pitt County Clerk of Court Sara Beth Fulford Rhodes, filed as a candidate for District 4, the seat that Flanagan currently holds.

-Incumbent school board members Benjie Forrest of District 9, Worth Forbes of District 6 and Melinda Fagundus of District 8 filed for re-election.
+Incumbent school board members Benjie Forrest of District 9, Worth Forbes of District 6 and Melinda Fagundus of District 8 filed for re-election, citing their desire to see ongoing improvements in student performance.